VladimirCores/JavaScript-Meteor-CMS/README.md

 # JavaScript-Meteor-CMS

+This is my personal vision on how software should work.
+The main conception here is MVVMC, where i use commands in term of "C".

 Every program starts from data, data defines everything.
 So please start from VO (see lib/vos).

 The main trick in data binding.
 I use https://viewmodel.org + VO.
 And there is no business logic in view.